Uranium2/tft_augments_helper/README.md

 ![plot](./img/demo_1.png)

 - In red are the pick rate of the augments from the rank you selected.
-You have change the rank at any time, even during augment rounds.
+You can change the rank at any time, even during augment rounds.

 ![plot](./img/demo_2.png)